 2. Inconsistent Service Quality

 Guests walk through your doors expecting a memorable experience, and servers play a crucial role in delivering that.
-However, without standardized training, service quality often depends on the luck of the draw—who’s on shift today?
+However, without a clear job description and standardized training, service quality often depends on the luck of the draw, “Who’s on shift today?”
 The result?
 A mixed bag of reviews and returning customers that are harder to secure.

 3. Lack of Proper Training

 Ever notice how mistakes and unhappy guests spike when new staff join?
 Many servers are handed an apron and thrown into the deep end without adequate training.
 This often leads to misunderstandings, inefficiencies, and frustrated team members who feel unprepared for their roles.
-Using a server job description template can provide clear training guidelines and set expectations from the start.
+Using a well-crafted job listing and server job description template can provide clear training guidelines and set expectations from the start.

 4. Scaling Challenges in the Restaurant Industry